druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 > *Revisiting Bengen's "4% Rule" at various levels of risk aversion, generalizing beyond a simple fixed-withdrawal, no-shortfall rule.*
 <!--more-->

-*Disclaimer: not investment advice!
+*Disclaimer: this is not investment advice!
 For educational purposes only.
 Past performance may not be representative of future results.*

 A few years ago I was researching withdrawal rates for a relative, and I came across the [wonderful paper by Bill Bengen](https://www.retailinvestor.org/pdf/Bengen1.pdf) on the '4% rule.'
 The original 4% rule, subsequently [updated](https://www.amazon.com/Conserving-Client-Portfolios-During-Retirement/dp/0975344838) by Bengen, says that you can spend 4% of your portfolio in the first year of retirement, adjust that number for inflation each year, and, in a 30-year retirement, empirically you would never have run out of money.